logiqai/terraform-cloud/on-prem/ansible/readme.md

-Steps to run Ansible script for Logiq isntalation using Microk8s on Linux.
+Steps to run Ansible playbook for Logiq installation using Microk8s on Linux.

 - Ensure that no application is using port 80, to find the application, run the below command and stop it.
 ```